‘Mad Pooper’ Eludes Cops, But Fertilizes Social Media: Female Jogger Squats, Defecates On Lawns

 The unknown Mad Pooper is “terrorizing Colorado Springs,” or at least that’s how Dead Spin describes these events.

-According to an earlier article from Inquisitr, one woman had a confrontation with the jogger while she was, well… pooping.
+According to an earlier article from Inquisitr, one woman had a confrontation with the jogger while she was, well, pooping.
 The woman didn’t seem fazed at all when she was questioned.

 Police are asking if anyone happens to recognize this woman to please give them a call.
 This is “uncharted territory” for the police, said Sgt.
 Johnathan Sharketti.
 Quite a few folks have commented that it would be one thing if this woman was stuck doing this once for some emergency purpose, but she’s making a habit of it.
 This bizarre behavior is not an activity that the police deal with as a typical problem in the suburbs.